Kilroy Realty Corporation research snapshot

 Recovery value setup

-Stop loss at $27 (52-week low).
-Time-bound: if occupancy does not improve within 4-6 quarters, reassess the thesis.
-This is a contrarian play requiring patience and conviction in office recovery.
+Stop loss near $34, below the 100-day moving average and the round-number support.
+Time-bound: if occupancy does not stabilize within four to six quarters, reassess the thesis.
+This is a contrarian play requiring patience and conviction in coastal office and life science recovery.

 Investment research summary